Jonathan Rhys Meyers: Relationships and family

-Alcoholism
+Issues with alcohol

 In 2007, Meyers' representative confirmed that Meyers had entered an alcohol-treatment programme.

 In November 2007, he was arrested at Dublin Airport for intoxication and disturbing the peace.

 In 2009, he was detained in Paris by French police for allegedly assaulting an airport lounge employee while drunk.

 In 2010, at John F. Kennedy International Airport, he verbally abused and used racist language against airline staff and officials, who had refused him access to the boarding area after he had become intoxicated in the first-class lounge.
 He was banned by United Airlines as a result.

 His representative confirmed Meyers was receiving treatment again in 2010.
 In November 2011, he was ordered by a French court to pay restitution of €1,000 and was given a judgment of a suspended sentence for public intoxication 24 months earlier.

 After his wife suffered a miscarriage in 2017, Meyers relapsed at Dublin Airport.

 In 2018, he broke his sobriety on a flight, resulting in a dispute with his wife at Los Angeles International Airport.
 In an interview with Larry King later that year, Meyers addressed the incident, stating "...
 I shouldn't drink.
 It doesn't suit me and I had been sober for a long time."
 He insisted that he had learned his lesson and was sober again.

-Meyers crashed his car in Malibu, California, in November 2020.
-Responding police discovered he was intoxicated after a field test was performed and he was charged with two drunk driving offences.
-Court documents obtained by TMZ showed that he received a $500 fine and an order to attend alcohol and counselling programmes as part of his agreeing to the court's plea deal.
-He was further ordered to undergo a 12-month summary probation with no jail time, provided that he did not break the law during that period.
+Meyers crashed his car in Malibu, California, in November 2020 and was subsequently charged with two drunk driving offences.